 Is there a particular reason we are supposed to leave the oven door slightly open while broiling?
 Is this just one of those things my mother taught me that actually has no basis in reality?
 Hush mom, do I really have to bring up the eating the crust of bread will make my hair curl thing again?

 Broiling is a specific method for applying heat to food.
-When a recipe directs food to be broiled, it is expected for the item to be exposed, relatively closely to a source of dry, intense heat.
+When a recipe directs food to be broiled, it is expected for the item to be exposed, relatively close to a source of dry, intense heat.
+Some recipes may also call this direct, radiant heat.
 For many models, the best results are achieved with the door left ajar a couple of inches.
-In fact, most models have a stop that makes this easy.
+Most models have a stop that makes this easy.

 It is important to consult your manual, as some gas ovens will not operate with the door ajar.

-Additionally electric heat doesn’t help a whole lot with the moisture factor, venting the door has the added benefit of allowing steam to escape.
+Additionally, electric heat doesn’t help a lot with the moisture factor.
+Venting the door has the added benefit of allowing steam to escape.

-Remember broiling is often used as a quick way to cook foods with the application of high heat.
-Always keep an eye on foods while broiling as they can quickly go from nearly done to burnt, in the time it takes to just check your email or see what’s happening on Facebook.
+Remember, broiling is often used as a quick way to cook foods with the application of high heat.
+Always keep an eye on foods while broiling, as they can quickly go from nearly done to burnt, in the time it takes to check your email or see what’s happening on Facebook.